rickduong/rickduong/README.md

 ### Current Chapter

 I'm currently a **Special Advisor at Arm**, where I focus on strategic partnerships, developer ecosystems, and helping partners build on Arm technologies.
-It's the latest chapter in a career centered on connecting people, products, and platforms.

 ➡️ **[Explore ARM](./arm)**